-Key outsourcing risk refers to those functions that are required by AEL; either, from external; or, from intra-group providers which are essential to AEL's operations, and that AEL would, otherwise, be unable to deliver its services to policyholders without the outsourced function(s).
+Key outsourcing risk refers to those functions that are performed by external or intra-group providers, which are essential to AEL's operations, and without which, AEL would be unable to deliver its services to policyholders.

-The PRA requires insurance companies to take reasonable steps to avoid undue additional operational risk and not to undertake the outsourcing of key functions in such a way as to either: impair AEL's internal controls; or, risks associated with the PRA's ability in monitoring AEL's compliance obligations under the regulatory system.
+The PRA requires insurance companies to take reasonable steps to avoid undue additional operational risk and not to undertake the outsourcing of key functions in such a way as to: either impair AEL's internal controls; or, increase risks associated with the PRA's ability in monitoring AEL's compliance obligations under the regulatory system.

-The AEL outsourcing internal control framework, includes, but is not limited to:
+The AEL outsourcing internal control framework includes, but is not limited to:

-- Due diligence undertaken of a prospective provider in order to identify the potential operational, prudential and conduct of business regulatory risks that may be associated with the placement of the outsourced function to specific provider(s); - Formal and disciplined authorities for the appointment of coverholders; - Supervision of each outsourced relationship by a nominated individual within AEL; - Formal management and monitoring of Service Level Agreements; - Routine management attestation as to continuous control compliance in relation to outsourcing; - Contingency plans in the event that the service providers are unable to perform the service; and - Independent internal monitoring by the compliance function, internal audit, and AEL's third party audit coverage as routinely approved and monitored by the Risk and Compliance Committee.
+- Due diligence undertaken of a prospective provider in order to identify the potential operational, prudential and conduct of business regulatory risks that may be associated with the placement of the outsourced function to specific provider(s); - Formal and disciplined authorities for the appointment of coverholders; - Supervision of each outsourced relationship by a nominated individual within AEL; - Formal management and monitoring of intra-group Service Level Agreements; - Routine management attestation as to continuous control compliance in relation to outsourcing; and - Independent internal monitoring by the compliance function, internal audit, and AEL's third party audit coverage as routinely approved and monitored by the Risk and Compliance Committee.